Theatre

 Experience the thrill of performance!

-Develop acting skills and stage presence and build confidence while doing what you love.
-You’ll work with experienced stage directors and attend masterclasses in acting, technical theatre and design.
-Each camper will have an acting role, and the week will culminate in a 40 – 45 minute showcase performance for family and friends.
+Hone your acting skills, develop stage presence, and build confidence through this fun and fast-paced theatre crash course.
+You’ll work with experienced theatre directors and attend masterclasses in acting, theatre history, directing, and design.
+Each camper will have an acting role, and the week will culminate in a 40 – 45-minute showcase performance for family and friends.

-You’ll benefit from devotional challenges that will strengthen your faith and help you develop a biblical worldview.
+You’ll benefit from devotional challenges that will strengthen your faith and help you develop a biblical worldview in the arts.

 Activities

-- Camp ends with a performance showcase at 10:30 a.m. on Friday in Performance Hall.
+• Perform a 40-45 minute showcase at 9:45 a.m. on Friday in Performance Hall.
 Photography is permitted, but we ask that you not video.

 Sample Schedule